ISO 23719:2025

 Isotopically labelled mycotoxins are generally available as certified standard solutions.
 Prepare a mixed ISTD

-the concentration given in Table 2.
-This solution can be used for six months if stored in the dark at -−20 °C.
+at the concentration given in Table 2.
+This solution can be used for six months if stored in the dark at −20 °C.

-Table 2 — Concentration of isotope-labelled internal standard stock solution for 17 mixed
+Table 2 — Concentration of mixed isotope-labelled internal standard solution for 17 mycotoxins

 Compounds Concentration Compounds Concentration